 I immediately thought of my favorite dinner rolls.
 I’ve made them hundreds of times, mixing the dough in a bread machine, of course.

-- Substituted white whole wheat flour for half of the unbleached flour (I tried to make them a little healthier, but don’t worry.
-You can still get fat on them.)
+- Substituted white whole wheat flour for half of the unbleached flour (I tried to make them a little healthier.
+100% unbleached flour is good, too.

-- Added raisins seasoned with orange or lemon oil (May I caution you about substituting extract for the oil?
+- Then I added raisins seasoned with orange or lemon oil.
+The oil makes these special.
+May I caution you about substituting extract for the oil?
 Not the same.
-I would rather you leave it out altogether, although the oil makes these special.)
+I would rather you leave it out.

 - Added icing (See #1.
 No need to take the health issue to extremes.)